uwiger/edown/README.md

 `README.md` in the top directory can be generated from the `overview.edoc`.
 This file is the same as the `doc/README.md` file already generated, but with relative links corrected (using `BaseHref`) so that they actually work.
-This step is needed since Github doesn't support relative paths in Markdown links.
+This step is needed since GitHub doesn't support relative paths in Markdown links.

 Example: